-JCD stands for “Jesus Christ Disciple” and the JCD School of Discipleship is for college-age believers who have a passion for Jesus and want to impact their generation for Christ.
-This program focuses on developing disciples through Lordship Skills, Leadership Skills, and Life Skills.
-JCDs receive one-on-one mentoring, participate in group trainings and teachings, are part of a Campus Bible Study team, and are developed as Christian leaders.
+JCD stands for “Jesus Christ Disciple” and the JCD Program is for college-age believers who have a passion for Jesus and want to impact their generation for Christ.
+This program focuses on developing disciples through Lordship, Leadership, and Life Skills.
+JCDs receive one-on-one mentoring, participate in group training and teachings, are part of a Campus Bible Study team, and are developed as Christian leaders.

 Do I have enough time to be a JCD?

 Many of the time commitments involved in the JCD Program are commitments that you already have, such as attending weekly church services, CCF, Bible Study, Home Connect Group, Bible Foundations class, and Family Chores.
 Additionally, JCDs attend a monthly meeting, a monthly training in Life Skills, and weekly meetings with their Bible Study team.
 JCDs are also challenged to embrace the lifestyle of a follower of Christ: serving and reaching out to others.
 It’s an amazing training ground to learn how to serve the Lord while being faithful in your other life responsibilities.